-How does the QTU work for QTU officers?
+How the QTU works ... for QTU officers.

 Then in September 2015 Mr Battams was appointed to the board to the board of the Queensland Investment Corporation.

-How does the QTU work for classroom teachers?
+How the QTU works ... for classroom teachers.

 Sam says : As teachers, we know all too well that when we question what we are being asked to do - things that we don't actually think will improve the effectiveness of our teaching - we will often be labelled "troublemakers".

 But our learning, our experience and our willingness to engage in professional discussion is what makes us professionals.